talex5/mirage-www/tmpl/wiki/xen-on-cubieboard2.md

     cd xen/extras/mini-os
     make

+If you prefer to cross-compile (rather than compiling on the board using the Linux guest created above), use e.g.

+    make XEN_TARGET_ARCH=arm32 CROSS_COMPILE=arm-linux-gnueabihf-

 Transfer the resulting `mini-os.img` to your dom0 and add a configuration file for it:

     kernel = "/root/mini-os.img"